wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Project Status: Alpha; under development.
 To produce, some awesome interface for the Qwen-Agent framework....

 ### Current Work
-- Removing, nVidia and Intel, support, steamlining as much as possible, for completion.

 - Now there is less code for menus and handling, Other things can be done.
 - Model Handling should be done directly through my scripts, less back and forth.
 - Determining best solutions to AMD, GPU and CPU, whatever is best for, Artic Islands level GPU and Matisse level CPU.